zenosu/gitbattle/README.md

 # gitbattle

 ##The Goal of This Project
-Build a gitbattle app from scratch.
+To build a gitbattle app from scratch.
 This gitbattle app is an extension of the [React.js Fundamental tutorial by Tyler McGinnes](https://reacttraining.com/online/react-fundamentals).

 ####What is a gitbattle app?